bsommerfeld/neverlose/README.md

-# Neverlose
+# Neverlose - Training Plan Software For Table Tennis

-**The Modern Way to Create Your Table Tennis Training Plans.**

 ## The Problem

-We've all been there: handwritten training plans that are hard to read, impossible to change, and always end up as a crumpled mess in our sports bags.
-Planning your training shouldn't be more exhausting than the training itself.
+In my club, training plans were a rare and precious resource.
+Our coach would painstakingly write them by hand and then photocopy them for everyone.
+This whole process was a huge hurdle.
+If you missed the initial handout, you had to hunt down someone else's copy to make your own.
+Often, the handwriting was hard to decipher, and the exercises were too generic because creating individualized, handwritten plans for each player would have taken an eternity.

+Things came to a head when I joined a competitive team.
+We were dedicated and wanted to improve, so our team captain decided we should take charge of our own training.
+That's when I decided to build a solution.

 ## The Solution: A Dedicated Plan Editor

+I started developing a simple tool to digitize our training plans.
+The core idea was to create clean, readable plans that we could easily export as PDFs.
+This way, we could share them with each other and always have them on our phones.

-**Neverlose** is a desktop application designed specifically for table tennis players and coaches to create, manage, and share training plans with ease.
-It's not a coach, but a powerful tool to make your planning more efficient and professional.
+But as I worked on it, I realized this problem was much bigger than just my team.
+I wanted to create something that could help any player or coach facing the same frustrations.
+That’s how **Neverlose** was born.
+It's a desktop application designed specifically for table tennis players and coaches to create, manage, and share training plans with ease.
+It’s not a digital coach, but a powerful tool to make planning more efficient and professional.
+To make sure it meets the real-world demands of the sport, I developed it in close collaboration with experienced coaches, building on their valuable insights.

-Developed in close collaboration with experienced coaches, this application is built upon valuable, real-world resources and insights to ensure it truly meets the demands of the sport.

 |                                                                      Application                                                                       |                                                                          PDF                                                                          |
 |:------------------------------------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------:|